LiewJY/MVC_FlowerShop/README.md

-This repo is for class tutorial purpose only
+This repo is for class tutorial purpose only.

+c# asp.net mvc project